 Tools like Workplace by Facebook, Yammer and Slack invest heavily in infrastructure that protects them from external breach, however that doesn’t always prevent employees from sharing sensitive data in the private or public areas of the tool.
 Without the right safeguards, one post or message can give several colleagues unneeded or even risky information access.

-Secure IT: Close Your Digital Workspace Security Gaps
+Close Your Digital Workspace Security Gaps

 Once you understand how and where employees might share sensitive information in a tool like Workplace by Facebook, Yammer or Slack; it’s time to manage that risk.